MECH2-at-Github/MEC2Functions-PROD/README.md

 # Features
 * Primary Navigation buttons:
   * 3 rows of buttons are available to navigate MEC2.
-All buttons can be used to open a page in a new tab by right clicking on the button.
+All pages can be opened in a new tab by right clicking on the button.
+When MEC2 is in 'editing' mode, only Row 1 will be displayed.
-  * Row 1: Static, directly opens a page.
+    * Row 1: GENERAL: Directly opens a page.
 The [ Case # ] field on the right is for a case number, and clicking [ Notes ] or [ Overview ] buttons opens the respective page in a new tab.
 Pressing enter opens CaseOverview.
-  * Row 2: (Categories) Static, loads row 3 buttons.
-Does not directly open a page.
+    * Row 2: CATEGORIES: Loads buttons in row 3.
+(The button order is set by worker role, which can be changed in the mec2functions dropdown that is located on the right end of the navigation dropdwn.)
-  * Row 3: (Page) Dynamic based on row 2 button.
+    * Row 3: PAGE: Dynamic buttons based on the Row 2 button clicked.
 Directly opens a page.
-	  * On page load, the category button and page button are highlighted.
+      * On page load, the Category and Page buttons are highlighted.

 * Focus on page load:
   * Almost all pages have a default field or button that is 'focused' on page load to allow for quicker data entry or button press.
 By default, spacebar 'pushes' a focused button.

 * New!
 Massive rework done to style rules to prevent a page from 'bouncing' before the page is fully loaded.

 * New!
-Load a case or provider by pasting the case number or provider ID from anywhere on the page, not just in the "Case:" or "Provider:" field (as long as the page has a Case or Provided # field)
+Load a case or provider by pasting the case number or provider ID from anywhere on the page, not just in the "Case:" or "Provider:" field.
+Pages that lack this field will load the Case Notes page for the pasted number.

 * New!
-The top Navigation buttons can now be used from Alerts and the CaseLoad/ProviderList pages.
+Navigation buttons can now be used from Alerts and the CaseLoad/ProviderList pages to load specific pages.

 * Dark Mode will be selected if your Windows "Colors" theme is set to Dark.

 * Pages with addresses have buttons to copy the mailing address to the clipboard.

-* Period Selection dropdown has buttons on each side.
-Single arrow buttons change the selection 1 period per click.
-Double arrow buttons change the selection 1 period and then load that period.
+* "Period Selection" dropdown has buttons added to each side.
+Single arrow buttons (‹ ›) change the selection 1 period per click.
+Double arrow buttons (« ») change the selection 1 period and then load that period.
-  * « ‹ [Daterange - Dropdown] › »   (Previous+Submit, Previous [Dropdown] Next, Next+Submit)
+  * « ‹ [Daterange - Dropdown] › »

 * Hotkeys are available!
 ALT + ?:
-  * N (new), W (wrap-up), S (save), C (cancel), E (edit), R (resend), ArrowLeft (previous), ArrowRight (next)
+  * N (new), W (wrap-up), S (save), C (cancel), E (edit), R (resend/return), A (add), D (delete), ArrowLeft (previous), ArrowRight (next)
+  * Where possible, buttons will have the letter for the hotkey button underlined.

 * Footer Links:
   * Many new sites added to the Footer.
-User Manual is renamed "Incomplete User Manual" and a link for the old manual is added.
+The new but incomplete User Manual is renamed '"New" User Manual' and a link for the old manual is added.

 * CaseNotes & ProviderNotes pages:
-  * A "Duplicate" button has been added to the upper 'mimic' button row.
-This will store the Category, Summary, and Text of the note.
+  * [_Duplicate_] button has been added to the upper duplicated button row.
+Clicking will store the Category, Summary, and Text of the shown note.
 When a new note is created, the button will change to Autofill.
-    * For CaseNotes, if the category is Application or Redetermination, the summary will change to "______ Update"
+    * For CaseNotes, if the category is Application or Redetermination, the summary will change to "______ Update" and the category will change to "____ incomplete".
-  * The "`" key (located left of the 1 key typically) will insert an indent into a note that matches the Application/Redetermination category indent.
+  * 'Tab' will insert an indent into a note that matches the Application/Redetermination category indent.
-  * A 'green box' section of the page is removed and the "Worker" label and field is now located next to "Summary:".
-The only hidden field is "Created" which is the "Date" in the table.
+  * The "Created" section of the page is removed and the "Worker" label and field is now located next to "Summary:".
+The only hidden field is the date field "Created".
+Creation date can be found in the notes table.
-  * "Note" size increased to 30 lines so that 100% of a note can be viewed at once.
+  * "Note" text area height increased to 30 lines so that 100% of a note can be viewed at once.
 (Default site setting is 15 lines (50%).)
   * For CaseNotes:
     * "PMI/SMI Merge" and "Disbursed child care support arrears" are filtered.
 If the case has these notes, a button will appear above the table labeled [ Show # Extra Rows ].
 Clicking toggles the filter.

 * Maximum Rates:
   * The link from the drop-down opens in a new window, fills the drop downs with SLC, Center, and the most recent rate period.
 Page also calculates the 15% and 20% amounts.
+  * Button added to copy the table as shown for easy pasting into an email.

 * CaseAddress:
-  * Blank mailing fields are hidden.
+  * Mailing Address and Phone 2/3 fields are hidden when blank.

 * Alerts:
-  * [ Delete All ] will change to [ Deleting... ] and clicking [ Deleting... ] will stop the Delete All process (may still delete 1 or 2 alerts after clicking)
+  * [ Delete All ] will change to [ Deleting... ], and clicking [ Deleting... ] will stop the Delete All process (may still delete 1 or 2 alerts after clicking)
   * [ Create Alert ] moved next to [ Delete ].
   * Duplicate [ Delete ] created next to the alert count.
   * [ Automated Note ] will create a case/provider note based on the "Explanation:".